turbo-eth/template-web3-app/integrations/erc1155/README.md

 - `ERC1155Deploy`: Form for contract deployment.
 Upon deployment, the contract address is saved in local storage under the key `erc1155-token`.
 - `ERC1155DeployTest`: Form for test contract deployment.
 Upon deployment, the contract address is saved in local storage under the key `erc1155-token`.
 - `Erc1155WriteMint`: Form for minting new NFTs.
 Only the contract owner can mint new NFTs.
 - `Erc1155WriteApprove`: Form for approving an address's permission to transfer a token on behalf of the token holder.
-Only the token holder can perform the approve transaction.
+Only the token holder can perform the approved transaction.
 - `Erc1155WriteTransfer`: Form for transferring a token to a different address.
 Only a token owner or approved address can transfer.

 File Structure